 A second business major can be selected from:

 - financial planning

 - logistics and supply chain management.

-Business minors (PDF 164KB 12p) can be selected from the same disciplines as listed above, as well as business analysis, economics and finance, human resource management, IS security and risk management, law or marketing.
+Business minors (PDF 164KB 12p) can be selected from the same disciplines as listed above, as well as business analysis, economics and finance, financial planning and taxation, human resource management, IS security and risk management, law or marketing.
 Other minors can be selected from many disciplines offered across RMIT.